Portable Real-Time Polarimeter for Partially and Fully Polarized Light: Conclusions

 \section{Conclusions}

-We have presented a real-time, fully integrated polarimeter based on affordable components that can be constructed by anyone with access to basic machining tools.
-We have described a single-shot calibration procedure that allows the use of an waveplate with non-ideal retardance, thus yielding a wide range of analysis wavelengths.
-By extending the analysis to partially polarized light, our device allows for an online visualization of an input optical state of arbitrary polarization.
-This has potential for visual demonstration in educational settings as well for providing a convenient heads-up display for in-lab calibration procedures.
-We also envision application in determining polarization dependent physical quantities such as concentration of optically active substances in a solution and stress induced birefringence metrology.
+We have presented a fully-integrated, affordable polarimeter that can be constructed by anyone with access to basic machining tools.
+Procedures for calibration and operation were provided to allow for the use of a waveplate with non-ideal retardance, and thus yield a wide range of analysis wavelengths.
+By extending the analysis to partially polarized light, the device allows for an online visualization of an input optical state of arbitrary polarization.
+This has potential for visual demonstration in educational settings, and for providing a convenient heads-up display for in-lab calibration procedures.
+We envision potential applications in determining polarization dependent physical quantities such as concentration of optically active substances in a solution and stress induced birefringence metrology.
 All supplementary materials for construction and use are provided in a GitHub repository~\cite{SWP_Github}.

-\textbf{Acknowledgments}:\textit{ We thank the University of Victoria, Faculty of Science Machine Shop and the Dept. of Physics \& Astronomy Electronics Shop for assistance with the design and construction of the device.
-We gratefully acknowledge internal support from Department of Physics \& Astronomy at the University of Victoria for funding this research.}